howerest/sdkzer/README.md

 ## The reason of this ##

-After seen big amounts of spagetti code in big frontend applications, I realize that we require a way to create models in the frontend in an standard way that helps us to Create, Read, Update and Delete records easily without having to write all the logic everytime.
-Sdkzer helps you to get rid of spagetti code by centralizing your business logic into your model layer.
+After seen big amounts of spagetti code in big frontend applications, I realize that we require a way to create models in the frontend in an standard way that helps us to Create, Read, Update and Delete records easily without having to write all the logic everytime. sdkzer helps you to get rid of spagetti code by centralizing your business logic into your model layer.

 ## Typescript / Javascript ES6 ##

-Sdkzer is developed in Typescript and available as Typescript and Javascript ES6.
-You can extend Sdkzer class for each of your SDK entities and you are ready to go.
+sdkzer is developed in Typescript and available as Typescript and Javascript ES6.
+You can extend "Sdkzer" class for each of your SDK entities and you are ready to go.

 ## 1. Implementing your SDK with sdkzer ##

 Build an npm package exporting all your SDK entities.
-Each entity is a class which inherits from Sdkzer.
+Each entity is a class which inherits from "Sdkzer".

-To see an SDK example using Sdkzer, have a look at [sdkzer-sdk-sample](https://github.com/howerest/sdkzer-sdk-sample) repository.
+To see an SDK example using sdkzer, have a look at [sdkzer-sdk-sample](https://github.com/howerest/sdkzer-sdk-sample) repository.

 ### Install